-We all have different goals when it comes to our mid-section, but if there's one thing we can all agree on, it's that a strong core makes things like a slim waist and toned abs way more attainable.
+We all have different goals when it comes to our midsection, but if there's one thing we can all agree on, it's that a strong core makes things like a slim waist and toned abs way more attainable.
 Many people think their core refers to solely their abs, and while it does relate to the muscles around your torso, the term actually extends to mean the muscles around your arms, hips, and legs, too.
-A strong core helps with bettering your posture, improving back pain and balance, and reducing the risk of injuries while working out.
+A strong core helps with improving your posture, improving back pain and balance, and reducing the risk of injuries while working out.
 Needless to say, it's essential to build a strong core.

 Meet the Expert

+Ready to get started?
 Keep scrolling for some of the best exercises to tone and sculpt your waistline.

 - Start in a plank position, with body in a straight line from head to toe, shoulders stacked directly over your wrists.

-Do 15 reps, alternating sides.
+- Do 15 reps, alternating sides.

 Rock the Boat

 - With a long spine and core engaged, rotate the dumbbell across your body to the right, then to the left.

-Do 15 seconds, alternating sides.
+- Do 15 seconds, alternating sides.

 Side Plank and Oblique Twist